tan-language/tan-toolchain/README.md

-# Tan CLI
+# Tan Tools

-A CLI for the Tan Language.
+A collection of CLI tools for the Tan Language.
+The target audience is developers and users for the language.

 ## Install